someodd/bore/README.md

 In use on gopher://gopher.someodd.zip/

+## Installing

+There are packages in [the release section of the Github repository](https://github.com/someodd/bore/releases)

 ## Features

 Here are some features, but I recommend checking out `example/` for an example gopherhole: